Accenture/mercury/guides/CHAPTER-2.md

   are blocked when the number of concurrent kernel threads is reached.

-You should reduce the number of "instances" (i.e. worker pool) for a function to a small number so that your application does not exceed the maximum limit of the `event.worker.pool` parameter.
+You should reduce the number of "instances" (i.e. worker pool) for a function to a small number so that your application does not exceed the maximum limit of the `kernel.thread.pool` parameter.

 Kernel threads are precious and finite resources.
 When your function is computational intensive or making external HTTP or database calls in a synchronous blocking manner, you may use it with a small number